mergermarket/logspout-cloudwatchlogs/README.md

 ## Options

+### `stream-prefix` (required)

+This will be combined with the container name to ensure that stream names are unique - i.e. make sure this value is unique to your container host (see "Keeping Streams Unique" below).

 ### `default-log-group`

 For containers not matched by one of other mechanisms described here, logs will be sent to this log group.
 The stream name will be taken from the container name, unless the `default-stream-name` option is set (see note below about making sure stream names are unique across your cluster).

-### `stream-prefix`

-This will be combined with the container name to ensure that stream names are unique - i.e. make sure this value is unique to your container host (see "Keeping Streams Unique" below).

 ### `log-group-env-prefix`